 3.98 miles.
 Locomotives (diesel-electric) 1.
 Freight equipment, none.
 Connections: Conrail at Wyandotte, MI; Detroit, Toledo, and Ironton at Wyandotte, MI.
 (January 1984 ORER).
+The line was incorporated in 1908 and ceased operation in 1986.
 According to the Railroad Magazine rosters, this line owned one Baldwin DS-4-4-660 numbered D-100.

 Wyandotte Terminal Railroad Company

 9.9 miles.
 Wyandotte, MI Terminal railroad at Wyandotte, MI connecting with New York Central, Michigan Central, and Detroit, Toledo and Ironton.
 The line was incorporated in 1904 and abandoned in 1982, with portions going to Conrail and DT&I.

 Locomotives (coal burning) 7.
 According to the Railroad Magazine rosters, this line owned one GE 65-tonner numbered 1; three Baldwin VO-660s numbered 101-103; and one Baldwin DS-4-4-660 numbered 104.

 This is the former Black Mountain Railroad (see above).
 It had extended to 12.83 miles by the time of its entry in the July 1960 ORER.

 According to the Railroad Magazine rosters, it owned a GE 44 tonner numbered 1 and a GE 50 tonner numbered 2.
 The line was abandoned after its bridge connecting it to the Clinchfield was damaged by a flood in 1977.